The Russian fashion industry is looking for the silver lining - ExBulletin

 Olga Sinitsyna, whose brand SCORA designs hats and accessories, said her company was just emerging from the shock of the pandemic when Russia’s military campaign began, sending the ruble plummeting and import prices skyrocketing.

-The ruble has since rebounded, “but the logistics are 10 times more expensive,” she said, adding that she had no choice but to raise prices.
+The ruble has since rebounded, but logistics are 10 times more expensive, she said, adding that she had no choice but to raise prices.

 For designer Albina Akkulova, known for her fairytale-inspired dresses embroidered with pearls and gold threads, growing constraints will force designers to come up with creative solutions and innovators to devote some of their energy to promoting a base of national fashion manufacturing.